History Personnel

 Research Interests

-Professor Robert Wardhaugh is a Canadian political and regional historian whose research interests include the latter 19th and 20th centuries; the era of Mackenzie King; Federalism; World War I & II; Political parties, Political culture, the 1920s; Small towns and rural life; Regionalism; and the Prairie West.
+Professor Robert Wardhaugh is a Canadian political and regional historian whose research interests include the latter 19th and 20th centuries; the Prairie West; the era of Mackenzie King; Federalism; World War I & II; Political parties; Political culture; the 1920s and the 1930s; Small towns and rural life; Regionalism.

 Teaching Philosophy